Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Experiments

 \subsubsection{Necessity of Goal-Gated Reward Shaping}

 To assess the effectiveness of our goal-gated reward shaping in mitigating reward hacking, we compare Video-MTR with an ablated variant that removes this mechanism and instead receives unconditioned turn-level rewards.
-Figure~\ref{fig:rewardhack} shows the resulting failure mode: during training, the ablated model’s total reward rises while QA accuracy declines, indicating that the agent inflates reward by repeatedly retrieving relevant frames rather than answering correctly.
-By contrast, the goal-gated model keeps reward and task success closely aligned.
+Figure~\ref{fig:rewardhack} shows the resulting failure mode that emerges early in training: during training, the ablated agent inflates reward by repeatedly retrieving frames with more turns rather than answering correctly.
+By contrast, the goal-gated model gradually learns to retrieve frames based on actual necessity, thereby optimizing its question-answering capability.
 These results confirm that goal-gated shaping is crucial for preventing superficial reward exploitation and preserving genuine video understanding capability.